ottodevs/proof-of-networking/README.md

 ## Problem

-- **Centralization**
+- **Web2 Social Media is Broken**
+    - Networks Sell your Data
+        - You pay with your personal information to utilize their services.
+There is no digital Privacy.
+    - User Data is Centralized
+        - Data is controlled by one party largely behind closed doors, making it susceptible to attacks.
+    - User Data is Not Portable
         - In Web2 implementation of platforms like Linkedin and Facebook User’s data is owned and gated by the app.

 - **It’s hard for Web3 People to remember everyone they meet at events and re-connect later.**
     - As current Alternatives, some of them are documenting everything on Memo app or Spreadsheet.